humz2k/fast-websocket-client/README.md

 * OpenSSL

 ## Building
-> Make sure you init and update all the gitsubmodules.
+> Make sure you init and update all the git submodules.

 Use the included CMakeLists.txt, or just point your compiler to the fastws headers, `ext/plf_nanotimer` and `ext/websocket-frame-utility/include`, Boost headers, OpenSSL headers, and link with OpenSSL.